ozanj/rclass/lectures/lecture7/lecture7.md

 __Definition of foreign key__:

 - A variable (or combination of variables) in a table that uniquely identify observations in another table
-- said differently, a foreign is key variable (or combination of variables) in a table that is the primary key in another table
+- Said differently, a foreign key is a variable (or combination of variables) in a table that is the primary key in another table

 Personally, I find the concept __foreign key__ a little bit slippery.
 Here is how I wrap my head around it: